 For one thing, there are many cultural differences between the various regions of Florida.
 There is no one culture that defines the entire state.

 The cultures of the northern counties, for example, are closely aligned with those of the bordering states of Alabama and Georgia.

 They have not experienced as much population growth as many of the more southern Florida counties, and have been able to hang onto their culture.

 Florida was one of the states of The Confederate States of America, and has been influenced by Southern culture for generations.

 The dominant culture in the panhandle, north Florida and the cattle and agricultural areas in the Florida heartland is largely Southern.

 Florida also belonged to Spain for hundreds of years, and that influence is still seen in its architecture, history, music and food, with Cuban, Puerto Rican and Central American cultures having contributed much to Florida culture.

 The culture of southeast Florida has been influenced by immigrants from the Caribbean and Latin America.
-Florida is now the same kind of melting pot that the United States used to be a few generations ago.
+Florida is in some ways similar to the "melting pot" that the United States used to be a few generations ago.

 Many cities in southeastern Florida - such as Miami - are very Latin in character, with strong pockets influenced by New England, especially New York.